Saturday, September 6, 2025

 Lunch was really good too, just a small town Diner.
 I pigged out and had a large bowl of chili and a buffalo chicken wrap.

-As far as not seeing my folks tonight , I didn't sleep well last night.
-It was a noisy site, there was a house nearby playing thumping music.
+As far as not seeing my folks tonight , I also didn't sleep well last night.
+It was a noisy site at Newark, there was a house nearby playing thumping music.
 It was probably a party somewhere; it was Friday night after all.
-Something with a heavy bass. i also biked too late into the day.
+Something with heavy bass. i also biked too late into the day yesterday.
 I didn't get to the 28b lock until 7:30 p.m. and it took me 30 minutes to set up camp, give myself a sponge bath, change, and kill all the mosquitos that got into the tent when i wasn't paying attention.
-My body needs more time to wind down before I can fall asleep.
+I immediately just tried to go to bed, but my body needs more time to calm down before I can fall asleep.
 Lesson learned.
 I try to keep to a 9:00 p.m. to 5:00 a.m. sleep schedule when camping.
 It's just easier to sleep during those hours; things are quieter between those times.
+So I think that means I need to be done pedaling no later than 6p.m.

 I normally get 8 and 1/2 hours sleep, and a lot more of the dark pink REM sleep.
 Usually two hours of REM sleep.
 And I normally get at least an hour or two of deep sleep.
 Which is darker blue but not even in the graph below.